christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **1 Name and Title Meanings**

 -   Azhi: Azhi = Až ("serpent") + Hi ("power, divine") in Avestan, meaning "mighty dragon".
 It extends Aži to signify divine authority across Indo-Iranian and Scythian cultures.
 Azhi = Asia (Azhi-A) = "land of the mighty dragon" (Aži is cognate with the Chinese Zhī (dragon)), a very similar name to Rome (Rhu-Ma) = "Place of the Dragon", Romania (Rhu-Ma + Na) = "dragon land", and Sarmatia (serpent) + ma (mother, land).
 Aži links to Aesir (Norse gods), Asar (Egyptian Osiris), and Ahura (Zoroastrian god).
 The phonetic root Az-/As- means "divine power" in Indo-European languages (Sanskrit asura, Hittite hasu = king).
+Aži Dahāka in Avestan = Aži (serpent) + Dahāka (man) which translates to "Serpent-Man".
 -   Caesar: The Egyptian name "Asar" was another name for Osiris.
 "Ra" was the Egyptian deity of the Sun (Asar-Ra).
 Sar means king in Scythian.
 This title very likely connects to "Asar-Hapi" (Osiris-Apis), another name for the